 Finding the right balance

-Once you’re ready to start automating work at your business with RPA, our recommendation is to first work with a consultant that has expertise in both developing automation scripts and building an automation capability .
-This saves time and effort as they work with you to map out your business functions by department and identify readily automatable processes within each department or business function.
+Once you’re ready to start automating work at your business with RPA, our recommendation is to first work with a consultant that has expertise in both developing automation scripts and building an automation capability.
+This saves time and effort as they work with you to map out your business functions by the department and identify readily automatable processes within each department or business function.

-This approach will also provide a roadmap around your automation goals, as well as an opportunity to develop an automation center of excellence (CoE) focused around ensuring development best practices.
+This approach will also provide a roadmap around your automation goals, as well as an opportunity to develop an automation center of excellence (CoE) focused on ensuring the development of best practices.
 Furthermore, it takes the pressure off creating an RPA development team in-house in the early stages.
-If an in-house development team is your ultimate goal, many consulting companies will help you build your own team and smoothly handed off the maintenance of existing scripts and your automation roadmap.
+If an in-house development team is your ultimate goal, many consulting companies will help you build your own team and smoothly hand off the maintenance of existing scripts and your automation roadmap.

-Finally, if your business team is still excited by the idea of participating in your automation program, a great approach to leveraging both skillsets effectively is to encourage them to crowdsource automation ideas as they encounter pains in their everyday operations.
-With of “citizen edition” RPA platforms, they can also try their hand at automating their task themselves as a proof of concept.
+Finally, if your business team is still excited by the idea of participating in your automation program, a great approach to leveraging both skill sets effectively is to encourage them to crowdsource automation ideas as they encounter pains in their everyday operations.
+With “citizen edition” RPA platforms, they can also try their hand at automating their task themselves as proof of concept.

 If proven to be a viable candidate for your automation program, the process and script would eventually be handed off to your RPA development team to build it with production standards in mind.
 This way, you get the best of both worlds: your business team can try their hand at citizen development in a manner that both empowers them and your broader automation program, with minimal risk.

 Check out our Executive Guide to Automation, or schedule a short call today to learn how easy it can be to set up your automation program with the right partner and start seeing powerful results in as early as 6 months.